-An applicant institution seeking candidacy is required to document compliance with Core Requirements 2.1 - 2.11; Comprehensive Standards 3.3.1, 3.5.1, and 3.7.1; and Federal Requirements 4.1 - 4.7 to be authorized a Candidacy Committee or to be awarded candidacy or candidacy renewal.
+An applicant institution seeking candidacy is required to document compliance with Core Requirements 2.1 - 2.11; Comprehensive Standards 3.3.1, 3.5.1, and 3.7.1; and Federal Requirements 4.1 - 4.9 to be authorized a Candidacy Committee or to be awarded candidacy or candidacy renewal.
 An applicant/candidate institution is not required to document compliance with Core Requirement 2.12 until it undergoes its first review for reaffirmation following initial accreditation.
 (See Commission policy "Accreditation Procedures for Applicant Institutions.")

 An accredited institution is required to document compliance with all Core Requirements, including Core Requirement 2.12, before it can be reaffirmed.
-If an institution fails to document compliance, the Commission will place the institution on sanction or take adverse action.
+If an institution fails to document compliance with Core Requirements at the time of reaffiremation or at the time of any review, the Commission will place the institution on sanction or take adverse action.
 (See Commission policy "Sanctions, Denial of Reaffirmation, and Removal from Membership.")